Arun Firodia

-Arun Firodia (born 1943) is an Indian businessman.
+Arun Firodia (born 1943) is an Indian industrialist.
 He is the chairman of Kinetic Group, India's leading manufacturers and exporters of two wheelers.
+Kinetic Group is an OEM (Original Equipment Manufacturer) and produces forging, gears, shafts, gear boxes, rigid axles for EVs and chassis, catering to global and domestic automotive industry.
+Arun is the son of H.K.
+Firodia, the founder of Kinetic Group.

 Arun Firodia obtained his B.Tech with distinction in Electrical Engineering from IIT Bombay in 1965.
-He later went to US and obtained his M.S. in Electrical Engineering from MIT.
-He completed his M.S. in Management from Sloan School of Management.
+He is also an alumnus of MIT (Massachusetts Institute of Technology) where he obtained his M.S. in Electrical Engineering from MIT in 1997 and his M.S. in Management in 1968 from Sloan School of Management.

-He was awarded the Padma Shri, fourth highest civilian award of India, in 2012.
+Arun Firodia was awarded the Padma Shri, the fourth highest civilian award of India, in 2012.
+In 2023, Dr. D.Y.
+Patil Vidyapeeth, Pune conferred Arun with Doctor of Science (Honoris Causa).

-Personal life
+Early life

-Arun Firodia is the son of late Shri.
-H.K.
-Firodia, founder of Kinetic Engineering Limited, married to Dr Jayshree Firodia who is a renowned Pediatrician.They have one son Ajinkya Firodia and three daughters Sulajja Firodia Motwani, Vismaya Firodia and Kimaya Firodia.
+Arun Firodia was born in 1943 to the late freedom fighter Pankunwar Firodia and late industrialist H.K.
+Firodia, founder of Kinetic Engineering Limited.
+He is married to Dr. Jayshree Firodia who is a pediatrician.
+They have three daughters, Kimaya, Sulajja, and Vismaya, and one son, Ajinkya.